graphql/composite-schemas-spec/spec/Section 4 -- Composition.md

 - For each {field} in {fields}:
   - If {field} is a non-null input field:
     - {field} must not be declared as `@inaccessible`
-    - Let {namedType} be the named type that {field} references
-    - {namedType} must not be declared as `@inaccessible`

 **Explanatory Text**

-In a composed schema, a field within a input type must only reference types that are exposed.
-This requirement guarantees that public types do not reference inaccessible structures which are intended for internal use.
+In a composed schema, a non-null input field must not be inaccessible.
+Otherwise, the field would be required to have a value, but the user would not be able to provide one.

 A valid case where a public input field references another public input type: